 Nissan has paired the updated V6 engine with an all-new nine-speed automatic transmission that sends power to the front wheels as standard with an 4WD system with seven selectable terrain models optional.

-As standard, the Pathfinder can tow around 1,600 kilograms, however, that figure increases to what Nissan claims is a best-in-class 2,700 kilograms – though it falls short of the new Jeep Grand Cherokee’s claim of 3,300kg.
+As standard, the Pathfinder can tow around 1,600 kilograms, however, that figure increases to what Nissan claims is a best-in-class 2,700 kilograms in some trims– though it falls short of the new Jeep Grand Cherokee’s claim of 3,300kg.

 However, a dedicated towing mode is included and that rating should be enough to tow a sizable caravan or boat on a weekend away.